c1c4/five-best_restaurants/README.md

 It's designed with a swagger page to test accordingly the criterias **Restaurant Name, Customer Rating, Distance, Price, Cuisine.**

 - #Assumptions:
-  - If you don't pass any parameter return a empty list.
+  - If you don't pass any parameter return a empty list, assuming at least one param is mandatory.
   - If pass only one character e.g.: 'C' will assume the first he find.
   - All number stay in float in any case some information has decimal values.